ManticoreGamesInc/platform-documentation/docs/tutorials/art.md

 ### Pre-Made Props & Assets

-To find all the 3D models already included in Core, start by looking in the Asset Manifest, found in the bottom left window of the editor.
+To find all the 3D models already included in CORE, start by looking in the **Asset Manifest**, found in the bottom left window of the editor.

 This window can also be accessed via the dropdown “View → Asset Manifest”.

 ![Asset Manifest](/src/img/EditorManual/Art/AssetManifest.PNG)